 All too often gun violence and mass shootings top the headlines in America, causing anxiety and confusion among young people.
 To help students who are continually hearing about senseless gun violence in or near schools and are scared about their safety, we offer advice from the National Association of School Psychologists for talking to them about violence and other national tragedies.
 Visit: National Education Association

 US.
 Department of Education

-There is not one plan that fits all schools across the country, so the Commission will be focusing on all variations of school size, structure, and geographic locations with their final recommendations.
-Input from Commission meetings, listening sessions and field visits will all be considered.
+There is no one plan that fits all schools across the country, so the Commission will be focusing on all variations of school size, structure, and geographic locations with their final recommendations.
+Input from Commission meetings, listening sessions, and field visits will all be considered.
 Meetings and correspondence with students, parents, teachers, school safety personnel, administrators, law enforcement officials, mental health professionals, school counselors, security professionals and other related stakeholders will be critical to the Commission’s work as well.